shader-slang/slang/docs/api-users-guide.md

 spDestroySession(session);
 ```

-**Warning**: The Slang library currently isn't reentrant, and Bad Things will happen if you try to create more than one session at a time.
+**Warning**: The Slang library currently isn't reentrant in general, but can be multithreaded with care.
+See the section on [multithreading](#multhreading) for more details.

 ### Create a Compile Request